 This sends Elliot into free fall.
 Whilst engaging with an intense staring match with a mirror, we hear someone on the radio – talking succinctly about a problem faced by all humans: and one that Elliot has been locked in a seemingly endless battle with – “This world is flawed.
 We each have good in us and bad.
 Every day we fight to let the good win..
 But this, this is the last day..”
 Josh surprisingly comes to the rescue – and becomes Elliot’s partner for the current loop.
 Who it turns out is a hella nerdy for Time Loops – after coming clean about his fears that the monster is still in him, wanting to get out – Josh asks why he hasn’t tried letting it out.
 Keeping the thing or things that frighten you in a locked box in your mind usually turns out to end up far worse than it would if you don’t suppress these things, ignore them or drink them away.
 Facing them head-on, meeting the thing you fear most head-on.
 Now that’s how you break the cycle.

 The fact that Elliot comments that his brain is “a snake eating it’s tail” during his drugs binge is no mistake.
 Referencing the ancient symbol of the Ouroborus.
 A symbol of a snake, or two snakes caught in an unending circle, eating their own tales, symbolizes life and death, mortality but also the cyclical nature of these mortal struggles.
 Sounding pretty damn relevant to anyone else?
 How you break an addiction, a problem, a loop.
 The advice the series doles out both literally and metaphorically, subtly and overtly is a layer that a lot of Syfy series don’t ever attempt.
-Indulging in this series episode by episode it can open your eyes a little bit too comfortable and … more likely, uncomfortable truths, life lessons, and advice that actually holds.
-AS Josh says “A lot of the times, in these movies, the solution to the problem is facing the thing you’re most afraid of.”
+Indulging in this series episode by episode can open your eyes a little bit, to some comfortable and … more likely, uncomfortable truths, life lessons, and advice that actually holds up.
+As Josh says “A lot of the times, in these movies, the solution to the problem is facing the thing you’re most afraid of.”

 Surprise, surprise – its Charlton!
 Who hilariously thought to whisper “Let Me Out” and writing the words in what looks like blood was simply the polite version of requesting he be let out.
 Which now actually seems pretty hilarious.
 Happily, Charlton who is now in his general conscious as opposed to the safe place Elliot has locked up in his own mind leads Elliot to the next piece of the puzzle, which gloriously winds up being whales.
 The Time-Loop is actually of their own devising: “Our ancestors made a pact with the Old Gods, and so we spend our lives tracing sigils into the ocean floor.
 This task is crucial – to ensure the Kraken stays dormant.
 Should the Kraken ever awaken it would soon consume the world.
 When the moon collided with earth it obliterated our protective sigils, causing the Kraken to rise.
 Fortunately, our ancestors implemented a fail-safe; if the Kraken awakens it sends earth back twelve hours to allow another chance, to avert catastrophe.”